 - Is currently a Looked After Child, for example in Foster Care

 - Is in receipt of Disability Living Allowance (DLA)

 The following age parameters are used to decide when funding starts:

-- Child who becomes 2 years old on or before 31 March – funding from 1 April
+- Child who becomes 2 or 3 years old on or before 31 March – funding from 1 April

-- Child who becomes 2 years old on or before 31 August – funding from 1 September
+- Child who becomes 2 or 3 years old on or before 31 August – funding from 1 September

-- Child who becomes 2 years old on or before 31 December – funding from 1 January
+- Child who becomes 2 or 3 years old on or before 31 December – funding from 1 January

 These children will then move automatically on to three year old funding, which is available for a maximum of 15 hours a week.